 The Career and Technical Education program is part of Milton Hershey School’s whole child approach to education.
 This helps students overcome obstacles that stem from poverty.
 Career and technical education can break down barriers.
 It empowers students to discover their unique talents and passions at a young age.
 It gives them the tools to pursue their interests.

 Students gain skills and knowledge that put them ahead of their peers.
 Whether entering the workforce or continuing their education, they are ready to thrive.
 The CTE program is infused at all levels of education at MHS.

 Each year, third- and fourth-graders attend the Design Your Future CTE Fair on campus.
 They learn about the career pathways and participate in activities.

 Fifth- through eighth-grade students participate in CTE curriculum.
 Their learning integrates:

 - Mock crime scene investigations

 High schoolers further explore the pathways before narrowing their interests.
 Ultimately, they select and study one for the remainder of their MHS education.
 Each student completes a four-credit CTE requirement prior to graduation.

 CTE By the Numbers

 All students can earn state- and nationally recognized certifications.
 Within our 12 career pathways, students have more than 90 industry-recognized certification chances.

-- 63 seniors in the Class of 2020 completed internships
+- 93 students in the Class of 2021 completed Spartan internships

 Outstanding Teachers and Facilities